by Timothy West

 How integrating your dash camera into your existing telematics program provides the highest value

-Dash cameras come in many form factors and configurations.
-The benefits of a dash camera to a fleet operator increase when dash cameras are integrated with an existing telematics solution.
-Coupled with telematics, fleet managers can detect more critical events and risky behaviors.
-The result is more video evidence and a better understanding of the quality of your daily operations.
+Dash cameras come with a variety of bells and whistles, and the benefits of a dash camera to a fleet operator increase when dash cameras are integrated with an existing telematics solution.
+Coupled with telematics, a dash camera provides fleet managers with a view into more critical events and risky behaviors.
+The result of pairing the two is more video evidence and a better understanding of daily operations quality.
 Essentially, you are storing more vital data about your operations within one application.
-This will streamline the user experience and help your company to get more from your existing tools.

 Dash cameras enhance telematics by adding video to existing track and trace functionality

-A good example of how to use a dash camera within your telematics program is using the breadcrumb trail of a driver's route.
-A fleet manager can select instances where critical moments have occurred and review video of critical events within the application.
-Distracted driving can be detected by the in-cab camera when a driver is on their phone or not paying attention to the road.
-An example of dangerous driving is when the driver is going over the speed limit and is exhibiting periods of hard braking or accelerating.
-Ideally, a dash camera coupled with your telematics tool will help your organization avoid costly accidents.
-As well, if distracted driving or a driver infarction results in a collision; a fleet manager will have more evidence to determine fault, liability, and make decisions on how to reduce the possibility of another accident.
+A good example of how to use a dash camera paired with telematics is using the driver’s breadcrumb trail as he goes about his daily route.
+A fleet manager can select instances during a driver’s day of work where critical moments have occurred on the road and then review video of those moments within the application.
+When a driver is on their phone or not paying attention to the road, distracted driving can be detected by the in-cab camera.
+If distracted driving or a driver infarction results in a collision, a fleet manager will have more evidence to determine fault, liability, and make decisions on how to reduce the possibility of another accident.
+Ideally, a dash camera coupled with a telematics tool will help your business avoid costly and sometimes dangerous accidents.

 Dash cameras are valuable tools to improve driver performance